jleightcap/jleightcap.github.io/Project/discreteplotter/plot.md

 <center><div id="tester"></div></center>

 # Usage
-The discrete signals functions are expected in the form of an *S-Expression*.
+The discrete signal functions are expected in the form of an *S-Expression*.
 The more common notation

 ```